 Enjoy the view of the rushing water in the canyon below as you cross the bridge.
 The suspension bridge was built in the summer of 2016 in response to people hiking to the train wreck along active train tracks by illegally trespassing on the railroad’s property.
 The suspension bridge connects trails on the east and west side of the Cheakamus River.
 After crossing the suspension bridge, walk the short distance up the hill and you’re in the middle of the train wreck site, with box cars on both sides of you.
 Take your time walking around and checking out the wreck and the ramps that have been built for mountain bikers.

-There are 2 additional box cars that many hikers miss that is a few minutes further south (downstream direction) from the group of boxcars.
+There are 2 additional box cars that many hikers miss that are a few minutes further south (downstream direction) from the group of boxcars.
 The entire Train Wreck site consists of 7 boxcars, all of which have been painted over the years and have become a popular tourist attraction.

 After enjoying the area, cross back over the suspension bridge and go right, following the trail up the steep section and back to the junction.
 Go left at the junction and walk the short distance back to the road where you parked.